European Commission celebrates winners of the first Single European Sky Awards

 Here are the five winners and a full description of their projects:

-- Improvement of the Spanish Air Traffic Management Network performance
+Improvement of the Spanish Air Traffic Management Network performance through an ordered change management process

 Beside the five winning projects, the jury, composed by experts within and outside the European Commission, has given the following special mentions: